ekincixyz/ekincixyz.github.io/about.md

 ## Contact
 Send me a [DM](https://nf.td/emre) on Farcaster or Twitter.

-For LinkedIn and ENS please see my [Nimi](https://ekinci.eth.limo/).
+For LinkedIn, ENS and my favourite POAPs see my [Nimi](https://ekinci.eth.limo/).